 Our energetic therapists are highly skilled, experienced and dedicated to working with people with disability and complex health conditions.

 Choose Active Ability and start your journey towards greater health and independence

 How Active Ability can help you

 Since 2014, Active Ability have been supporting people with disability to feel better, gain independence and enjoy improved quality of life.

 We provide a tailored, personalised approach to therapy that focuses on your needs and goals.
 Our multidisciplinary, evidence-based, best practice methods optimise the results you can achieve with your NDIS plan.

-With more than 18 years of experience, Active Ability’s directors Kara Foscholo and Amanda Semaan lead an innovative and dedicated team of healthcare professionals.
+With more than 20 years of combined experience, Active Ability’s directors Kara Foscholo and Amanda Semaan lead an innovative and dedicated team of healthcare professionals.
 We have a rare breadth of disability specific knowledge and experience that helps us achieve great results.

 We’d be honoured to help you, too.

 Get started with Active Ability by completing our NDIS referral form or get in touch on (02) 8678 7874.